 And of course, I took it.
 Some food on the table is better than no food at all.
 And again, the thought that a credit on a big production would be a window of opportunity.

 I don’t want to come off like these projects were all bad.
-I learned a lot from the host of actors and talent involved.
+You can learn a lot from the host of actors and talent involved and from mistakes made along the way.
 I learned to not interrupt Kate Mulgrew in the middle of a take, to not belittle your actors, and to not talk smack about folks that edit your material in post-production.
 And of course, I got to edit some of my biggest heroes in acting.
 But unfortunately, I also got to learn about friendship, favors, and the grey area surrounding “passion projects” and pay.